 Joint Ambition - Health Education England and Disabled Students' Commission

-Health Education England (HEE) have worked with the Disabled Students’ Commission (DSC) to produce the short joint statement.
 This statement reflects their joint ambition to help develop and promote support for health learners successfully transition into employment in the National Health Service (NHS) and wider health and social care economy.

 Disabled Students’ Commission Annual Report 2021-2022